galmasi/OPVsyndeo/README.txt

 * the process (if successful) results in a DMG file in /tmp/OPVsyndeo.dmg.
 * Open the DMG by doubleclicking it; drag the application inside to "Applications" using Finder.

+4. Todos
+===

+* Quit button should kill all networks [DONE]
+* No broken networks (no transient time out) -- needs implemented
+* Does not work when double clicked.
+* No YAML/JSON configuration available.
+Everything is hardcoded.